rayvenesplanada/recipeapp/README.md

 ### Application Set-up
 1. Clone repository to your working environment.
 Right now there is only a `master` branch that's in the remote repository.
-2. Run `mvn clean install` to install the dependencies
+2. Run `mvn clean install` to install the dependencies.
 3. Either run the app in `RecipeappApplication.java` using your IDE's embedded Run features OR run the following command in the root path of your project:
 ```bash
 java -jar target/recipeapp-0.0.1-SNAPSHOT.jar